ietf-rats/draft-birkholz-rats-daa/draft-birkholz-rats-daa.md

 The DAA Issuer’s group public key certificate replaces the individual  Attester Identity documents during authenticity validation as a part of the appraisal of Evidence conducted by a verifier.
 This is in contrast to intuition that there has to be a unique Attester Identity per device.

-For DAA, the role of the Endorser is essentially the same, but they now  provide Attester Identity documents to the DAA Issuer rather than directly to the verifier.
-These Attester Identity documents enable the Attester to obtain a credential from the DAA Issuer.
+For DAA, the role of the Endorser is essentially the same, but they now  provide Attester endorsement documents to the DAA Issuer rather than directly to the verifier.
+These Attester endorsement documents enable the Attester to obtain a credential from the DAA Issuer.

 # DAA changes to the RATS Architecture